monome/docs/docs/modular/ansible/index.md

 Note that if you don't have every CV output connected, playing legato notes on the keygrid may have the effect of "skipping" outputs.
 To avoid this, set "voice allocation" to match the number of CV outputs connected.
 For instance, to control a single voice and ensure there are no missed notes, connect a single CV and trigger out to the appropriate inputs in your synthesizer, and select only that CV and trigger out on the _voice allocation_ page of Æarthsea.

-It is possible to use different outputs for playback of recorded phrases and 'live' keypresses of the keygrid.
-The first column of lights on the *voice allocation* page represents recorded playback; the second 'live' playback.
-If both are lit for a row, this means that notes from the note recorder will be played out of that CV output, as will notes played into the keygrid - the most recent information taking priority.
+It is possible to use different outputs for playback of recorded patterns and 'live' keypresses of the keygrid.
+The first column of lights on the *voice allocation* page represents outputs for the recorded pattern; the second column represents outputs for live playing of the keygrid.
+If both are lit for a row, this means that notes from the playing pattern will be played out of that CV output, as will notes played into the keygrid - the most recent information taking priority.

 This feature makes It is possible to configure Æarthsea such that one or more CV/trigger output will play back previously recorded information, whilst further live playback will come out of a different CV and trigger output.
 This is useful to 'reserve' a channel for live playback - for instance, so that you can record a pattern of three-note chords, and play another melody over the top on the fourth output - or to output recorded notes to one module, but live playback to another.

-### Patterns
+### Pattern recording

 Performances across the keymap can be recorded live.
 There are 16 available pattern slots (per *Preset*, see below).